 Later I discovered that the play is even more exciting with the addition of “a frozen pond” and some little animals that can “play the snow.”

 This activity is easy to set up and lasts long enough for you to take a shower or check e-mails, and that’s what all moms want, right?

-Arctic for Kids
+The Arctic Play for Kids

 What you need

-Bag of potato flakes (instant Mashed potatoes)
+A bag of potato flakes (like instant mashed potatoes)

 Set of Arctic animals (we used Safari Ltd kit because we are madly in love with all their kits.
-I think we own pretty much all of them by now)
+Did you know that now they sell their themed pieces in bulk?)

 - Add sprinkles generously

 - Add the set of characters.
 Safari Ltd kits are my little obsession, and we use them ALL THE TIME.
 In this set, there are Arctic animals, an Eskimo hunter, and an igloo.